Urartian language: Language sample

+An inscription on a large basalt stone from Erebuni Fortress was found during excavations in 1968.
+The block measures approximately 60 cm in height, 80 cm in width, and 70 cm in depth and is now in the Erebuni Museum in Yerevan.
+The stone is titled "Foundation Inscription (A 8-18)" and consists of 10 lines.

 Shared lexicon with Armenian

 Diakonoff (1985) and Greppin (1991) present etymologies of several Old Armenian words as having a possible Hurro-Urartian origin.
 Contemporary linguists, such as Hrach Martirosyan, have rejected many of the Hurro-Urartian origins for these words and instead suggest native Armenian etymologies, leaving the possibility that these words may have been loaned into Hurro-Urartian from Armenian, and not vice versa.